-Additionally, this roasted red pepper soup can be made in a crockpot or instant pot.
+Additionally, this recipe can easily be made in a crockpot or instant pot.
 It’s simple and quick.
 So throw all the ingredients in, cook, and eat!
 A favorite recipe in my house!

-In conclusion, roasted red pepper soup is a great compliment to a chilly day.
+In conclusion, this is a delicious vegan, allergy friendly, compliment to any chilly day.
 So, pair this with a crispy gluten-free baguette, sautéed green, salad, fruit, tortillas, the options are endless.
 So spice it up by adding a little or a lot of “heat.”
-You do you.
+You, do you.

 Have fun in the kitchen, don’t take yourself too seriously.
 Subscribe, share, and let me know how “YOU” made it your own.
 Share your positive comments and suggestions.
 Love from VGFL.

-- 6 large red peppers lhalved, roasted, seeds removed
+- 6 large red peppers halved, seeds removed, roasted,

 - 1 tablespoon vegan butter